ktorio/ktor-documentation/topics/authentication.md

 ## Advanced

 >If you want to create custom authentication strategies,
->you can check the [Authentication feature](https://github.com/ktorio/ktor/tree/main/ktor-features/ktor-auth/jvm/src/io/ktor/auth) as a reference.
+>you can check the [Authentication plugin](https://github.com/ktorio/ktor/tree/main/ktor-features/ktor-auth/jvm/src/io/ktor/auth) as a reference.
->The authentication feature defines two stages as part of its [Pipeline](https://github.com/ktorio/ktor/blob/main/ktor-features/ktor-auth/jvm/src/io/ktor/auth/AuthenticationPipeline.kt): `RequestAuthentication` and `CheckAuthentication`.
+>The authentication plugin defines two stages as part of its [Pipeline](https://github.com/ktorio/ktor/blob/main/ktor-features/ktor-auth/jvm/src/io/ktor/auth/AuthenticationPipeline.kt): `RequestAuthentication` and `CheckAuthentication`.
 >
 {type="note"}